 Pumble vs Chanty: Features comparison

 Pumble and Chanty help small businesses escape endless paid upgrades found in many popular team chat apps.
-But does either have a free plan that can support growing teams?
+But, does either have a free plan that can keep up with growing teams?

-On the other hand, Chanty provides a unique feature usually missing from similar software — a centralized Kanban board for task management.
+On the other hand, Chanty provides a unique feature usually missing from similar collaboration software — centralized Kanban boards for task management.

-The main differences between Pumble and Chanty are the:
+So, what are the main differences between Pumble and Chanty?

-- Price: When billed annually, Pumble’s pricing starts at $2.49 per month, compared to Chanty’s $3.
+- Pricing: When billed annually, Pumble’s pricing starts at $2.49 per user per month, compared to Chanty’s $3.

 - Free plan constraints: Both have an unlimited, searchable messaging history, plus 1:1 voice and video calls.
-However, Chanty’s free plan has a hard limit of a maximum of 5 users.
+However, Chanty’s free plan has a hard limit of a maximum of 5 users, making it more suitable for microteams just starting out.

 The below table summarizes our Pumble vs Chanty comparison.